 - Purchase your child a reading device.

 Give your child an allotment for downloading books.
 Make sure he or she has great book Apps.
 Make sure the reading device is attractive with a fun bright color.
+If they don’t have a reading device, it may be worth reading this article about kindle unlimited devices to see if one of their devices will be suitable for their age.

 - Write Your Own Stories